shouse/awesome-hyperloop-titanium/README.md

 **What is this repo for?**

-There's so much awesomeness about Hyperloop, but it's difficult to find an aggregated spot of up-to-date information about it.
+There's so much **awesomeness about Hyperloop**, but it's **difficult to find** an aggregated spot of up-to-date **information about it**.

-This repo is an attempt to bridge that gap and link the community to relevant information so that we can make more badass software!
+This repo is an attempt to bridge that gap and link the community to relevant information so that we can **make more badass software**!

 **Cool!
 What can I do?**